Many More Maps

 As the second biggest city in Bavaria, Nuremberg is the ideal place to base yourself as you explore this dreamy region of Germany on day trips!

 Since Nuremberg is so well-located and well-connected, you definitely don’t need to hire a car to take a day trip.
 Wahoo!
 In fact, every single day trip on this list is easy to get to on the train.
-Make sure you read until the end of the article to find out how to score a sweet discount on Bavaria’s trains!
+Nuremberg is the perfect base to embark on the top Bavaria day trips.

 From fairytale towns to huge cities, here are the very best day trips to take from Nuremberg!